Introduction to Policies

 How to Approach Writing a Policy

-Writing a Policy in Clavata.ai begins with understanding what types of content you want to filter out.
+Writing a Policy in Clavata.ai begins with understanding your use case.
 Here’s how to get started:

 Writing, testing, deploying, and monitoring your Policy is an iterative process.
-With each adjustment, your Policy becomes more refined, ensuring content safety evolves alongside your platform.
 Once your Policies are deployed, periodically review flagged content and update your Policies to address emerging issues.

 Key Considerations When Creating Your Policy